 Installation Questions

-Clooz runs on Windows XP, Vista, 7, 8, and 10.
-It requires installation of the Microsoft .NET Framework 2.0 (or 3.5, depending on the Windows version).
+Clooz 4 runs on Windows 8, 10 and 11.
+It requires installation of the Microsoft .NET Framework 4.8.

 Despite our best efforts, Clooz 4 is no longer targeting the Mac OS.
 It remains a possibility in the longer term.